 We have been doing some further work with Robert Cooper funded by Contemporary Applied Arts, we have working on a project about identity students have been painting tiles and then transferring their work onto clay.

 Twenty three Year 9 students visited the fair and split into 3 groups where they visited and participated in workshops with: British Academy of Jewellery,

 Pathways to Property, Ernst & Young, Essentia, Hilton London Bankside, PWC

 FLO Northern Line Extension, HLM Architects, Grant Thornton, Siemens and Metropolitan Police

 Students built towers, made models of buildings in London, thought about the challenges of owning a business, decorated muffins, thought about jobs in a hospital and learnt about the courses at reading university.
 One of the main themes of the fair was apprenticeships.
-The fair was very successful and students collected a lot of literature about careers.
+The fair was very successful and students collected a lot of information.